andygongea/update-now/README.md

 ## Features

-1. ✅ **Patch Update**: Shows the latest available patch updates for your dependencies.
+1. ✅ **Patch Update**: Shows the latest patch updates for your dependencies.
 Patch updates generally include bug fixes and are fully backward compatible.
 2. ✨ **Minor Update**: Reveals the latest minor updates for your dependencies.
 Minor updates typically introduce new features but are designed to be backward compatible.
 3. ❗ **Major Update**: Displays the latest major updates for your dependencies.
-Major updates can make changes that are not backward compatible, and hence may require additional modifications in your project.
+Major updates can make changes that are not backward compatible and hence may require additional modifications in your project.
 4. ❗ **Range Update**: Provides a warning in case the update is outside of your specified range.

 ## Importance of Updating Dependencies